 Dan joins me today to share his ideas on how to not incur the wrath of regulators.
 We discuss compliance and how to avoid fines.
-He also provides some concrete examples with regards to regulatory matters, mainly from his own experience.
+He also provides some concrete examples with regard to regulatory matters, mainly from his own experience.

 What you’ll learn: